fable-compiler/Fable/docs/source/docs/compiling.md

 ## Samples

-There are some samples available in the [repository](https://github.com/fsprojects/Fable/blob/master/samples) and you can also download them from [here](https://ci.appveyor.com/api/projects/alfonsogarciacaro/fable/artifacts/samples.zip).
+There are several samples available in the [repository](https://github.com/fsprojects/Fable/blob/master/samples) and you can also download them from [here](https://ci.appveyor.com/api/projects/alfonsogarciacaro/fable/artifacts/samples.zip).
-Every sample includes a `fableconfig.json` file so they can be compiled just by running the `fable` command in the sample directory.
+Every sample includes a `fableconfig.json` file so they can be compiled just by running the `fable` command in the sample directory (or from a different directory by passing the route).
 Just be sure to install the npm dependencies the first time.

 ```shell
 npm install
 fable
 ```

+> Note: `fableconfig.json` in most of the samples runs `npm install` before compilation so usually this step is automatic.

 Now it's your turn to build a great app with Fable and show it to the world!
 Check [Compatibility](compatibility.md) and [Interacting with JavaScript](interacting.md)